open62541/open62541-nodeset-loader/README.md

-# xmlLoader
+# nodesetLoader
-xmlLoader is a library written in C99 for the purpose of loading OPC UA nodesets from xml and sorting the nodes based on their hierachical references.
+nodesetLoader is a library written in C99 for the purpose of loading OPC UA nodesets from xml and sorting the nodes based on their hierachical references.

 ## Current status
 This is only a proof of concept, not meant for production use.